heinrichreimer/rapscript-chromecast-sender/README.md

-RapScript-GoogleCast-Sender
+RapScript Chromecast sender
 ===========================

-Example how to cast words from RapScript
+_Example how to cast words from RapScript._